daronphang/coding_resources/dev-ops/linux/ufw.md

 ### Using IPv6

-If your VPS (Virtual Private Server) is configured for IPv6, ensure that UFw is configured to support IPv6 so that it configures both IPv4 and IPV6 firewall rules.
+If your VPS (Virtual Private Server) is configured for IPv6, ensure that UFW is configured to support IPv6 so that it configures both IPv4 and IPV6 firewall rules.

 Ensure IPV6 is set to 'yes'.